-As we near the last stretch of the school term, there is one more hurdle to clear before we reach the finish line: final exams.
-The week (or weeks) of final exams can be a stressful time.
-However, with the right preparation and some handy York U resources, you won’t have to pull an all-nighter and cram in those last three chapters in one night!
-To help you with the last sprint, here is my study guide to help you conquer final exams and assignments.
+As we near the last stretch of the school term, there is one more hurdle to clear before we reach the finish line: final assignments and exams.
+The week (or weeks) of final assignments and exams can be a stressful time.
+However, with the right preparation and some handy York University resources, you won’t have to pull an all-nighter and cram in your essays, projects and readings into one or two nights!

 Create a Study Schedule

-Give yourself extra time to study for your exams!
-By starting as soon as you can, you will better absorb the content and it also gives you extra leeway if you fall behind your study schedule.
+Give yourself extra time to study for your exams and write your papers!
+By starting as soon as you can, you’ll have more time to absorb the content and you’ll give yourself extra leeway if you fall behind in your schedule.

 Find Your Study Spots

 Did you know that by alternating your study spots, you can improve your ability to retain information?
-Sitting in the same spot at the library for hours on end can be draining!
-A change of scenery is a simple but effective way to refresh your mind and improve productivity.
+Sitting in the same spot at the library for hours on end can be draining.
+A change of scenery is a simple but effective way to refresh your mind and improve productivity!
 Look for locations with minimal distractions to help keep you on track.
-How to find these productivity havens?
-Use the Places to Study Search page.
-You can filter options according to your preferences whether it be a whisper-only location or a spot with white boards.

 Ask For Help